TERMS AND CONDITIONS

 No Waiver

-If we don't immediately enforce a provision of these terms, that doesn't mean we've waived our right to enforce it later.
+If Right to Parent Action, Inc. or Right to Parent, LLC doesn't immediately enforce a provision of these terms, that doesn't mean we've waived our right to enforce it later.
 We're not required to take action against every violation, though we reserve the right to do so.

 Complete Agreement

-These Terms of Service, together with our Privacy Policy, constitute the entire agreement between you and Right to Parent regarding use of our website and services.
-They supersede any prior agreements or understandings.
+These Terms of Service, together with our Privacy Policy, constitute the entire agreement between you and Right to Parent Action, Inc. and Right to Parent, LLC regarding use of our website and services.
+They supersede any prior agreements or understandings with either entity.

 Contact Information